Innovate with charters, expand career and technical education

 Charter schools are revolutionizing public schooling in Washington, D.C.
 In just 18 years, charter schools have grown from an initial 5 to 112 schools today, managed by 61 nonprofit organizations.
-This

 Young people raised in one-parent homes complete fewer years of schooling and are less likely to receive a B. A. degree

 Education attainment gap widens

 Office of Civil Rights takes on school finance

 Successful high-dosage tutoring model spreads to other schools

 Better planning benefits new parents and their children

 Social and economic barriers persist